Change Data Capture (CDC) Setup

 Real-time search indexing requires deterministic data propagation from source databases to distributed index clusters.
 A properly configured CDC pipeline intercepts database transaction logs.
 It decodes row-level mutations and streams them to downstream consumers.
 This architecture avoids impacting primary OLTP workloads.

 Within modern Data Ingestion & Synchronization Pipelines, CDC replaces inefficient polling mechanisms with event-driven log parsing.
 This shift directly addresses latency constraints that block traditional workflows.
 It enables sub-second index refresh cycles at scale.
+The path is uniform regardless of source — the MySQL connector setup and the MongoDB connector setup differ only in how each engine exposes its change stream.

 Transaction Log Interception & Decoding